 Nouns

-A plural noun is a noun that refers to more than one thing.
+A plural noun is a that refers to more than one thing.
 Plural nouns are different from singular nouns, which refer to exactly one thing.

 A photo of a happy orange dog playing in the ocean at sunset.